captswag/shell-scripting-101/8-variables-part-3/README.md

 echo "Your name is: ${MYNAME:-`whoami`}"
 ```

-We're using the output of the whoami comamnd, which prints your login name (UID).
+We're using the output of the `whoami` command, which prints your login name (UID).
 The more canonical example is to use
-fixed test like this.
+fixed text like this.

 ```
 echo "Your name is: ${MYNAME:-John Doe}"